 Any changes I made aside from judicious pruning is enclosed in brackets ( [ ] ).
 This lengthy section is also indented, to further set it off from my own words.

-The Comic Book Guy from The Simpsons was a parody of those collectors whose lives revolved around comic books.
-According to Molly McIsaac of the iFanboy website, “We’re Not Like That Anymore.”
-Yet we still have Leonard, Sheldon, Howard, and Raj (The Big Bang Theory) and their near-infantile obsession with comic books.
+Leonard, Sheldon, Howard, and Raj visit Stuart’s comic book store to feed their infantile obsession with comic books (The Big Bang Theory).
 They are admittedly far more rounded human beings: they have jobs, social lives, and—gasp!—wives and girlfriends!
-I know this has little to do with Poe’s Law, but the extremes of fanboyism is mentioned in the Rational Wiki piece (below) and I still love comic books of the pre-fanboy-takeover era.
+I know this has little to do with Poe’s Law, but the extremes of fanboyism are mentioned in the Rational Wiki piece (below) and I still love comic books of the pre-fanboy-takeover era.

 Expansion of Poe’s Law